DeFiCh/defichain.com/content/white-paper.en.md

 ### DeFi Asset Token (DAT)

 DeFi Asset Tokens (DATs) are backed in a decentralized manner.
-DATs on the DeFi Blockchain are tokens and crypto assets external of the DeFi Blockchain, such as:
+DATs on DeFiChain are tokens and crypto assets external of DeFiChain, such as:

 - DBTC, backed by BTC
 - DETH, backed by ETH